 Automating savings.
 You could set up automatic transfers to a designated college savings account, so you won’t even have to think about it.
 You can transfer from your checking account or, if it’s an option, opt to direct deposit a portion of your paycheck directly to your savings account.

-Pruning debts and expenses.
+Pruning expenses.
 If you haven’t already trimmed your expenses, you can use the natural course of time to turn expenses into savings.
 For example, once your child no longer needs diapers, you can put that cost toward college savings.
 When they no longer need daycare, you could funnel what you were paying into your account.
 If piano lessons end, it’s yet another chance to increase how much you can save.

-What Savings Tools Are Right for Me?
+Which Savings Plan Is Right for Me?

 If you have your target goal and a plan to make regular contributions, you’re ready to weigh which investment vehicles will fit your needs.
 Here are some common savings tools.

-This means that if your oldest child does not use the funds for college, you can change the beneficiary on the 529 to one of their siblings or even a family member in the next generation.
+This means that if your oldest child does not use the funds for college, you can change the beneficiary on the 529 to a sibling or even a family member in the next generation.

 • Many states offer these plans, so you’ll want to start by finding out if your state offers any tax incentives to participate in your own state’s sponsored plan.
 If you discover that your state does not offer additional tax benefits for contributions, you can shop around for the lowest fees.

 Coverdell Education Savings Account